 GiveDirectly, a nonprofit organization currently most known for unconditional cash transfers in East Africa, has decided to distribute cash among Hurricane Harvey victims, starting with those afflicted in Rose City, Texas with a population of about 500 people considered for the project.
-However, depending on occupancy of the affected areas, the estimation is to cover at least 3000 people with the cash aid.
+However, depending on the occupancy of the affected areas, the estimation is to cover at least 3000 people with cash aid.
+This aid should help go towards matters similar to Roof repair by 99roofers as well as food and supplies.
+This kind of help would allow people to regain some sense of normalcy in the midst of this disaster.
+There would be so many families whose houses have sustained significant water damage and would be in need of Water Damage Restoration Services from expert professionals.
+Hopefully, the people of Rose City will be able to recover from this disaster and be able to restore their lives back to a sense of normality.

 As with their other initiatives in Kenya, Uganda, and Rwanda, GiveDirectly is proposing to transfer money to hurricane victims in Texas as an unconditional payment.
 Unlike the projects in East Africa however, where the transfers were via payments to phones through methods like mobile banking, the transfer for Harvey victims is being delivered via prepaid debit cards containing US$1,500.
 This initiative also differs from the African experiments in the sense that it is not designed as a basic income pilot: beneficiaries are targeted by applying “a range of criteria to select locations: degree of damage sustained, income levels, access to other aid resources, and size”, as transmitted by Piali Mukhopadhyay from GiveDirectly.
 Moreover, Hurricane Harvey cash transfer will not be monitored via a control group, so there is no comparison between treated and non-treated groups.
 Clarifying the “unconditional” reference above, it applies only to the way beneficiaries spend the money, which is completely free from control / conditions.